rexlunae/kernel/README.md

 ## up and running

 1. fork and clone this repository
-2. navigate into the repo directory: `cd x86-kernel`
+2. navigate into the repo directory: `cd kernel`
 3. `$ vagrant up`
 4. `$ vagrant ssh -- -Y`
     `-- -Y` forwards graphics